adtzlr/felupe/docs/howto/building_blocks.rst

 Constitution
 ~~~~~~~~~~~~

 The material behavior has to be provided by the first Piola-Kirchhoff stress tensor as a function of the deformation gradient.
-FElupe provides a very basic constitutive library (Neo-Hooke, linear elasticity and a Hu-Washizu (u,p,J) three field variation).
-Alternatively, an isotropic material formulation is defined by a strain energy density function - both variation (stress) and linearization (elasticity) are carried out by automatic differentiation using `matadi <https://github.com/adtzlr/matadi)>`_.
+FElupe provides a very basic hard-coded constitutive library (Neo-Hooke, linear elasticity and a generalized Hu-Washizu (u,p,J) three field variation).
+Alternatively, an isotropic material formulation is defined by a strain energy density function - both variation (stress) and linearization (elasticity) are carried out by automatic differentiation using `tensortrax <https://github.com/adtzlr/tensortrax)>`_.
 The latter one is demonstrated here with a nearly-incompressible version of the Neo-Hookean material model.

 .. math::